rhizomik/BESDUI/Results/Rhizomer/README.md

 **Task 7**.
 [Find products having a name that contains some text](/Benchmark/7.md)
 > "Search products whose name contains **ales**".

-The user can directly use the “Quick search...” input box at the top, type “waterskiing” and a list of entities whose label contains “waterskiing” is shown, from where the user can select the one he is interested in.
+The user can directly use the “Quick search...” input box at the top, type “ales” and a list of entities whose label contains “ales” is shown, from where the user can select the one he is interested in.

 | Interaction Steps                                            |  K |  P |  H |
 |--------------------------------------------------------------|----|----|----|